WONDER:

 ~ 12-48 hours after crushing

-Once the strongest yeasts have taken charge, they begin to consume the available glucose and fructose and multiply rapidly.
-For a small yeast population there’s an abundance of food, so they quickly expand in number, producing huge amounts of carbon dioxide and converting all of the sugars into alcohol.
+Once the strongest yeasts have taken charge, they begin to consume the available glucose and fructose (sugar) and multiply rapidly.
+For a small yeast population there’s an abundance of food, so they quickly expand in number, producing huge amounts of carbon dioxide as they convert all that sugar into alcohol.
 Things start to really fire up in this phase and you can smell and see the ferment transforming.

 SLOW DOWN.

 As the yeast population begins to outgrow the vessel they’re in and run out of food, their population growth slows down and there’s a nice balance between yeast and sugar.
 Compared to “lift off”, everything progresses far slower; sugar consumption goes slowly, which means alcohol production is also slow and steady.
-At this point, we transfer our Sauv.
-Blanc and Chardonnay into hogsheads (300L barrels) to continue fermenting in a carbonic (limited oxygen) environment.
+At this point, we transfer at least a portion of our Sauv.
+Blanc and Chardonnay into hogsheads (300L barrels) to continue fermenting in a carbonic (limited oxygen) environment off-skins.
 In the hogsheads, if we want to agitate the wine, we can use a special tool to stir everything up.

 DIE BACK.